comfortliner/ExcelFE/README.md

 # ExcelFE
-Use Excel as frontend for a database.
+Use Excel as frontend for a MSSQL database, to make changes based on a single table.